mbpfws/elecosys-app/PROJECT_STATUS.md

 - Need to address TypeScript 'any' types in i18n configuration
 - Need to consolidate route structure for login pages
 - Need to implement proper error handling for i18n dictionary loading
+- Need to fix deprecated 'InputProps' in MUI TextField components
+- Need to implement proper error handling for authentication processes
+- Need to add comprehensive unit tests for authentication components

 ## Next Steps